-The Universal Run / Stop Switch is designed to allow the user to dynamically brake an LE-300 turbine at will.
+The Universal Run / Stop Switch is designed to allow the user to dynamically brake a LE-v150 turbine or LE-v150 turbine at will.
 This is achieved by disconnecting the power output of the turbine from the relevant load and diverting it to a short circuit which then applies the dynamic braking effect on the permanent magnet alternator of the turbine.
 This will bring the turbine to a near stop for maintenance only.